-- 1. The Administration was duly created and validly exists under the provisions of the Act as a unit of the Division of Development Finance of the Department with full power to issue the 2024 Series E Bonds for the purpose of financing the Mortgage Loans. - 2.
+- 1. The Administration was duly created and validly exists under the provisions of the Act as a unit of the Division of Development Finance of the Department with full power to issue the 2025 Series C Bonds for the purpose of financing the Mortgage Loans. - 2.
 The Resolutions have been duly adopted and executed by the Administration, are valid and binding upon the Administration, are in full force and effect and are enforceable in accordance with their terms.
-The 2024 Series E Bonds are entitled to the benefit and security of the Resolutions for the payment thereof in accordance with the terms of the Resolutions. - 3.
-The 2024 Series E Bonds have been duly authorized, executed and issued in accordance with the Constitution and the laws of the State, including the Act, now in force and represent valid and binding special obligations of the Administration, enforceable in accordance with their terms and the terms of the Resolutions subject to any applicable bankruptcy, insolvency, reorganization or similar laws affecting the enforcement of creditors' rights and the reasonable exercise in the future by the State and its governmental bodies of the police power inherent in the sovereignty of the State, the application of equitable principles where equitable remedies are sought and limitations on enforcement of judgments against public bodies.
-The 2024 Series E Bonds are payable from the revenues and assets of the Administration pledged therefor pursuant to the Resolutions. - 4.
-The form of the specimen 2024 Series E Bond is consistent with the form of the 2024 Series E Bond provided in the authorizing Series Resolution. - 5.
-The 2024 Series E Bonds, their transfer, the interest payable thereon and any income derived therefrom, including any profit realized in their sale or exchange, are exempt from taxation of every kind and nature whatsoever by the State or by its political subdivisions, municipal corporations or public units of any kind under existing law, except that no opinion is expressed as to such exemption from State estate or inheritance taxes. - 6.
-Under existing law, as enacted and construed on the date of initial delivery of the 2024 Series E Bonds, and assuming continuing compliance by the Administration with its covenants in the Resolutions to comply with the Code, interest on the 2024 Series E Bonds is excludable from the gross income of the holders thereof for purposes of federal income tax.
-Interest on the 2024 Series E Bonds is not an item of tax preference for purposes of the federal alternative minimum tax imposed on individuals.
-However, such interest is taken into account in determining the adjusted financial statement income of applicable corporations as provided in the Code for purposes of computing the alternative minimum tax imposed on such corporations.
+The 2025 Series C Bonds are entitled to the benefit and security of the Resolutions for the payment thereof in accordance with the terms of the Resolutions. - 3.
+The 2025 Series C Bonds have been duly authorized, executed and issued in accordance with the Constitution and the laws of the State, including the Act, now in force and represent valid and binding special obligations of the Administration, enforceable in accordance with their terms and the terms of the Resolutions subject to any applicable bankruptcy, insolvency, reorganization or similar laws affecting the enforcement of creditors' rights and the reasonable exercise in the future by the State and its governmental bodies of the police power inherent in the sovereignty of the State, the application of equitable principles where equitable remedies are sought and limitations on enforcement of judgments against public bodies.
+The 2025 Series C Bonds are payable from the revenues and assets of the Administration pledged therefor pursuant to the Resolutions. - 4.
+The form of the specimen 2025 Series C Bond is consistent with the form of the 2025 Series C Bond provided in the authorizing Series Resolution. - 5.
+The 2025 Series C Bonds, their transfer, the interest payable thereon and any income derived therefrom, including any profit realized in their sale or exchange, are exempt from taxation of every kind and nature whatsoever by the State or by its political subdivisions, municipal corporations or public units of any kind under existing law, except that no opinion is expressed as to such exemption from State estate or inheritance taxes. - 6.
+Under existing law, as enacted and construed on the date of initial delivery of the 2025 Series C Bonds, and assuming continuing compliance by the Administration with its covenants in the Resolutions to comply with the Code, interest on the 2025 Series C Bonds is excludable from the gross income of the holders thereof for purposes of federal income tax.
+Interest on the 2025 Series C Bonds is not an item of tax preference for purposes of the federal alternative minimum tax imposed on individuals.
+However, such interest is taken into account in determining the adjusted financial statement income of applicable corporations for purposes of computing the alternative minimum tax imposed on such corporations, as provided in the Code.